zjunlp/EasyEdit/README.md

 f_{\theta}(x) & \text{if } x \in O(x_e, y_e) \end{cases}
 $$

-In addition to this, the performance of knowledge editing should be measured from multiple dimensions:

-- `Reliability`: the success rate of editing with a given editing description
+- `Reliability`: the success rate of editing with a given editing descriptor
-- `Generalization`: the success rate of editing **within** the editing scope
+- `Generalization`: the success rate of editing within the editing scope
 - `Locality`: whether the model's output changes after editing for unrelated inputs
-- `Portability`: the success rate of editing for factual reasoning(one hop, synonym, one-to-one relation)
+- `Portability`: the success rate of editing for reasoning/application(one hop, synonym, logical generalization)
-- `Efficiency`: time and memory consumption required during the editing process
+- `Efficiency`: time and memory consumption

 ## 🌟Overview